 Chikungunya Vaccine VLA-1553 Description

 VLA1553 is a monovalent, single dose, live-attenuated chikungunya vaccine candidate.
-The VLA1553 vaccine is based on an infectious clone (CHIKV LR2006-OPY1) attenuated by deleting a major part of the gene encoding the non-structural replicase complex protein nsP3, aiming for protection against various Chikungunya virus outbreak phylogroups and strains.
+The VLA1553 vaccine is based on an infectious clone (CHIKV LR2006-OPY1) attenuated by deleting a significant gene encoding the non-structural replicase complex protein nsP3 protection against various Chikungunya virus outbreak phylogroups and strains.

-Valneva SE's VLA1553 is currently the only chikungunya vaccine candidate in clinical development, showing fully sustained titers 1 year after a single vaccination.
+Valneva SE's VLA1553 is currently the only chikungunya vaccine candidate in clinical development, showing fully sustained titers one year after a single vaccination.

 The VLA1553 vaccine candidate is designed for prophylactic, active, single-dose immunization against Chikungunya in humans over 1-year-old.
 The vaccine targets long-lasting protection and an anticipated safety profile similar to licensed vaccines for active immunization in adults and children.

 Valneva reported positive topline results from a Phase 3 pivotal trial on August 5, 2021.
 The clinical trial, involving over 4,000 adults across 44 sites in the U.S., met its primary endpoint inducing protective CHIKV neutralizing antibody titers in 98.5% of participants 28 days after receiving a single shot.
 VLA1553 was also found generally well-tolerated among the 3,082 subjects evaluated for safety.
 The trial will continue towards the final analysis, including the 6-month safety data.
 Final trial results are expected within the next six months.